warrenspe/Stockings/README.md

 4, 7
 ```

-In other words, the developer typically needs to use a loop each time they wish to send or receive data over a TCP socket.
+In other words, a loop is typically required each time data is sent or received over a TCP socket to ensure complete sending or retrieval of a message.

-`Connection` is a threaded [polling](https://docs.python.org/2/library/select.html#select.poll) class which allows developers to send complete messages to and from an endpoint, as long as it is also using a Connection to communicate.
-Note that by default, Connections will prefix messages to be sent with the length of the message to receive.
+`Connection` is a threaded [polling](https://docs.python.org/2/library/select.html#select.poll) class wrapper which allows developers to send complete messages to and from an endpoint, as long as it is also using a Connection to communicate.
+Note that by default, the raw messages sent using Connection will be prefixed with the length of the message being sent.
 While this is transparent to the programs using Connections, it means that they should not be used to communicate with endpoints not using a `Connection` socket wrapper.

 ## Usage
 ### Initialization